merzlab/QUICK-docs/docs/source/hands-on-tutorials.rst

 Note: we do not have basis set projection in QUICK.
 So, the basis set being read has to match the basis set in the new calculation.
 Further, the DATA FILE will be overwritten if checkpointing the data in the new calculation.
-In such case, please make a copy the old calculation DATA FILE.
+In such case, please make a copy of the old calculation DATA FILE.

-The above examples demonstrate how to restart calculations using the electron density.
+The above examples demonstrate how to restart calculations using the electron density that has been written to a DATA FILE in a previous job.
 Calculations can also be restarted from coordinates read from the DATA FILE.
+In this case you do not have to specify the coordinates in the input file.

 *Last updated by Vikrant Tripathy on 04/10/2026.*